November 15, 2023

 Given that they're so versatile, prefabricated bathrooms have a wide range of applications in various sectors.
 Here are some highlights:

 • Construcción residencial.
-Modular bathrooms are regularly installed in apartment buildings, saving time and construction costs.
+Modular bathrooms are regularly installed in blocks of flats, saving time and construction costs.
 They also suit single-family homes, but aren't as common.

 • Sector hotelero.
 Prefabricated bathrooms are a popular choice for hotel renovations or expansions.
-This type of solution minimizes cancellations during works.
+This type of solution minimises cancellations during works.

 • Sector de la salud.
 Construction speed is paramount in hospitals and clinics.
 Prefabricated modules are an efficient and agile solution when expanding healthcare facilities.

 • Construcción comercial.
-Office buildings, shopping malls and restaurants can also benefit from industrialized construction.
+Office buildings, shopping centres and restaurants can also benefit from industrialised construction.
 This way of working delivers projects with much shorter lead times.

 • Proyectos públicos.
-The ease of installation and durability of prefabricated bathrooms makes them ideal for public spaces like parks or bus depots.
+The ease of installation and durability of prefabricated bathrooms makes them ideal for public spaces like parks or train/bus stations.
 These busy spaces demand convenient sanitary facilities.

-Butech made its commitment to industrialized construction a reality with the opening of its production plant at the end of 2022.
+Butech made its commitment to industrialised construction a reality with the opening of its production plant at the end of 2022.